Mount Rogers (British Columbia)

 Mount Rogers, is a 3169 m massif located in Glacier National Park in the Selkirk Mountains of British Columbia, Canada.
 Mount Rogers is situated at the north end of the Hermit Range, and is the highest point of the range.
 Its nearest higher peak is Mount Sir Donald, 12.57 km to the southeast.
 The peak is prominently visible from eastbound Highway 1, the Trans-Canada Highway at Rogers Pass.
 The Rogers massif includes five individually-named summits: Rogers Peak, Grant Peak, Fleming Peak, Swiss Peak, and Truda Peaks.
 Numerous glaciers radiate from all sides, including the Rogers Glacier, Swiss Glacier, Tupper Glacier, and Hermit Glacier.

 History

 Mount Rogers was named after Major A.B.
 Rogers, an American surveyor working for the Canadian Pacific Railway, and the discoverer of Rogers Pass.

 The first ascent of the mountain was made on July 31, 1896 by Phillip S. Abbott, George T. Little, and Charles S. Thompson.

+The Truda Peak(s) are named for Gertrude Benham who climbed them and Swiss Peak before she was the first to climb Mount Fay.

 The mountain's name was officially adopted in 1932 when approved by the Geographical Names Board of Canada.